-Estado Unidos Mexicanos v.
+Estados Unidos Mexicanos v.
 Smith & Wesson Brands, Inc., et al. was filed by the Country of Mexico and names seven defendants, mostly U.S.-based firearms manufacturers, including the Company.
 The Complaint advances a variety of legal theories including negligence, public nuisance, unjust enrichment, restitution, and others.
 Plaintiff essentially alleges that the defendants design, manufacture, distribute, market and sell firearms in a way that they know results in the illegal trafficking of firearms into Mexico, where they are used by Mexican drug cartels for criminal activities.
 Plaintiff seeks injunctive relief and monetary damages.
-The Company believes that the allegations are without merit and is defending itself accordingly.